Chapter 5. Release Information

 resource_type = my_resource_typevalues instead.

-uuidAPI parameter that is used with the
+uuidAPI parameter that was used with the

 datacenterAPI parameter instead.